 We like to joke that catnip is like drugs for cats — but it turns out there’s definitely some psychotropic science going on when your feline gets into the catnip zone.
-But why does catnip — which is a member of the mint family of herbs — really make cats so crazy?
-Check out this breakdown of what’s going on with cats on catnip:
+But what does catnip do to cats?
+Check out this breakdown of what’s going on when your cat does catnip.

-On the other hand, if your feline is the sophisticated sort who only smells catnip, that’s when she’ll really go all types of crazy.
+And what does catnip do to cats if they choose to sniff it?
+If your feline is the sophisticated sort who only smells catnip, that’s when she’ll really go all types of crazy.
 You’ve seen the moves before: It’s when she rolls around frenetically on her back as if she’s no longer in control of her physical faculties.
 Nearby collateral damage — say to a box of toys — might also ensue.

-How do your cats react to catnip?
+Tell us: What does catnip do to your cats?
 Do you have any hilarious stories about cats on catnip?
 Tell us in the comments!

 Thumbnail: Photography by gvictoria/Thinkstock.